grab/engineering-blog/_posts/2017-10-04-the-art-of-hiring-good-engineers.md

 The outcome you should look for is ideally for every one of your warriors to feel comfortable with fighting alongside this battle-ready good engineer.
 Misgivings and possible gaps can always be improved on while working on the product together.

 Also, check if the good engineer can work well with others in Design, Product and Data functions as well as communicate reasonably well to someone outside your engineering organisation.
-Any HR or Recruitment professional can help check if the engineer possesses a few of these soft skills you need, such as communicating to stakeholders, business acumen or excitement in helping solve customer issues.
+Any HR or Recruitment professional can help check if the engineer possesses a few of these soft skills you need, such as communicating to stakeholders, business acumen or excitement in helping solve consumer issues.
 Don't skip this step!

 #### Step 4: Optimise Your Process to 'Always Be Closing'